-Information on Jobs Growth Wales+ (JGW+) learning programmes and the learners enrolled on them for April to June 2022.
+Information on Jobs Growth Wales+ learning programmes and the learners enrolled on them for April to June 2023.

-Figures are provisional until the publication of final data for the full financial year, due in June 2023.
-The JGW+ programme came into operation for new starts on 1 April 2022.
+Figures are provisional and are likely to be revised in future publications as data is updated.
+The Jobs Growth Wales (JGW+) programme came into operation for new starts on 1 April 2022.

-- During April to June 2022 there were 2,165 active JGW+ programmes.
-At the end of the quarter, 1,570 of those programmes were continuing.
+- During April to June 2023 there were 2,615 active JGW+ programmes, 2,110 of which continued from the previous quarter and 505 of which were new starts.
+At the end of June 1,875 programmes were continuing.

 Background and context

 The purpose of the Jobs Growth Wales+ Youth Programme is to deliver consolidated and individualised training, development and employability support to 16 to 18 year olds who are assessed as NEET (Not in Education, Employment or Training) at the time of starting the JGW+ programme.

 The JGW+ programme will support delivery of the Welsh Government’s strategic priorities to tackle the consequences and risk factors associated with young people being NEET, which are integral to the Young Persons Guarantee, Stronger, Fairer, Green Wales (the plan for employability and skills), the Programme for Government and to our Well-being Objectives.

 Main delivery objectives of the JGW+ programme